-If COVID-19 has disrupted your business, or you're doing better than ever, NOW is the time to revisit your supply chain.
+If COVID-19 disrupted your business, or continues to, NOW is the time to revisit your supply chain strategy.

-Today’s post is by Dave Wenig, Senior Vice President of Sales and Services at SafeSourcing.
+Today’s re-post is by Dave Wenig, Senior Vice President of Sales and Services at SafeSourcing.

 Many companies have had to make significant changes as a result of the COVID-19 pandemic.
 The reality is in many cases, businesses have faced the reality that it will be a long time before they are able to get back to where they were at the end of 2019.
 Whether your company relies on a global or domestic supply chain, it is very likely that some of the vendors that you rely on have faced challenges.